igor-toporet/go-clean/README.md

 # go-clean

-A reference implementation of Clean Architecture in Go
+A reference implementation of Clean Architecture in Go.